marcomusy/pianoplayer/README.md

 The program output is a fingering-annotated xml file which can be read with free software like Musescore:
 > musescore output.xml

-If VPython is installed click on "3D Player" for a visualization (right-click drag to move the scene).
+If VPython is installed click on "3D Player" for a visualization (right-click drag to move the scene, middle-click drag to zoom).
 You will see the both hands playing but hear the right hand notes only.
 Chords are rendered as a rapid sequence of notes.